 Our success depends, in part, upon our ability to obtain, maintain, protect, defend and enforce our intellectual property rights, including our proprietary technology, know-how and our brand.
 We rely on a combination of patents, copyrights, trademarks, service marks, trade secret laws, other intellectual property laws, confidentiality procedures and contractual provisions in an effort to establish and protect our proprietary rights.
 However, the steps we take to obtain, maintain, protect, enforce and defend our intellectual property rights may be inadequate.
 We will not be able to protect our intellectual property rights if we are unable to enforce our rights or if we do not detect unauthorized use of our intellectual property.
 If we fail to protect or enforce our intellectual property rights adequately, our competitors might gain access to our proprietary technology and develop and commercialize similar or substantially identical products, services or technologies, and our business, financial condition, results of operations or prospects could be adversely affected.
-While we have patent applications pending in the United States, we do not currently own or in-license any issued patents related to any of our products or technologies, and there can be no assurance that our patent applications will result in issued patents.
-We currently are the assignee of a U.S. provisional patent application, three Patent Cooperation Treaty, or PCT, patent applications and a number of U.S. non-provisional patent applications.
-U.S. provisional patent application are not eligible to become issued patents until, among other things, we file a non-provisional patent application within 12 months of filing of such provisional patent application.
-Our pending PCT patent application is not eligible to become an issued patent until, among other things, we file a national stage patent application within 30 months in the countries in which we seek patent protection.
-If we do not timely file such nonprovisional patent application or national
+While we have patent applications pending in the United States, there can be no assurance that our patent applications will result in issued patents.
+As of January 31, 2022, we owned one issued U.S. patent, five U.S. non-provisional patent applications and four PCT patent applications.
+Our pending PCT patent applications are not eligible to become an issued patent until, among other things, we file a national stage patent application within 30 months in the countries in which we seek patent protection on the inventions disclosed in such applications.